8 Ways of Building a Strong Online Community and Following

 Most organizations have ample resources in the form of ebooks, whitepapers, pamphlets, blogs, motion graphics, brand videos including informative explainer videos that help customers understand the offering better and make the right decisions.
 These value-adding resources, if included in the customer portal or shared on a social platform encourage customers to join and follow the community often.

 Some examples of resources that can be shared include ebooks and whitepapers for services such as home appliance maintenance or pest control services detailing self-care for appliances and pest-fee home maintenance.
 Some users prefer to consume content in the form of videos or short micro-content which can be the way to go for everyday services that most people have knowledge about such as a salon service that shares a hair tip every Tuesday or a service video of a nail artist every once in a while.
+Using AI content repurposing tools can help transform these resources into various formats to cater to different audience preferences.

 An online community does not work itself.
 It requires dedicated personnel to maintain its upkeep and to respond to customer queries.
 For customers to maintain engagement at the platform, they need acknowledgment of their queries and resolutions, if any.
 An acceptable response time in most cases would be within 2 working days for any query posted on your platform.
 To ensure this, your business can assign the task to a customer-facing team that is well adept at solving customer queries and issues.